 Many of our employer partners hire through us more than once.
 80% of our placements are multiple hires.

-Join us any Tuesday at 10 am at 3102 Delta Fair Blvd. in Antioch to learn more about our programs.
+Join us any Tuesday at 10 am or at 6 pm at 3102 Delta Fair Blvd. in Antioch to learn more about our programs.

 Click for our most recent School Performance Fact Sheet